mosip/admin-services/admin/kernel-masterdata-service/docs/Configuration.md

 # Masterdata services Configuration Guide
 ## Overview
 The guide here lists down some of the important properties that may be customised for a given installation.
 Note that the listing here is not exhaustive, but a checklist to review properties that are likely to be different from default.
-If you would like to see all the properites, then refer to the files listed below.
+If you would like to see all the properties, then refer to the files listed below.

 ## Configuration files
 Masterdata services uses the following configuration files: